-The issue of the EUR 500,000,000 1.375 per cent. bonds due 23 May 2024 (the "Bonds"), which expression shall in these Conditions, unless the context otherwise requires, include any Further Bonds (as defined below)) was (save in respect of any Further Bonds) authorised by a resolution passed by the Board of Directors of Groupe Bruxelles Lambert SA (the "Issuer") on 17 March 2017.
+The issue of the EUR 500,000,000 1.875 per cent. bonds due 19 June 2025 (the "Bonds"), which expression shall in these Conditions, unless the context otherwise requires, include any Further Bonds (as defined below) was (save in respect of any Further Bonds) authorised by a resolution passed by the Board of Directors of Groupe Bruxelles Lambert SA (the "Issuer") on 15 March 2018.

-The Bonds are issued subject to and with the benefit of a domiciliary and paying agency agreement dated 16 May 2017 entered into between the Issuer and BNP Paribas Securities Services, Belgian Branch acting as domiciliary and paying agent (the "Agent"), which expression shall include any successor Agent under the Agency Agreement (such agreement as amended and/or supplemented and/or restated from time to time, the "Agency Agreement") and a service agreement relating to the issue of dematerialised bonds dated on or about 16 May 2017 between the Issuer, the National Bank of Belgium (the "NBB") and the Agent (such agreement as amended and/or supplemented and/or restated from time to time, the "Clearing Services Agreement").
+The Bonds are issued subject to and with the benefit of a domiciliary and paying agency agreement dated on or about 12 June 2018 entered into between the Issuer and BNP Paribas Securities Services, Belgian Branch acting as domiciliary and paying agent (the "Agent"), which expression shall include any successor Agent under the Agency Agreement (such agreement as amended and/or supplemented and/or restated from time to time, the "Agency Agreement") and a service agreement for the issuance of fixed income securities dated on or about 12 June 2018 between the Issuer, the National Bank of Belgium (the "NBB") and the Agent (such agreement as amended and/or supplemented and/or restated from time to time, the "Clearing Services Agreement").
 The statements in these terms and conditions (the "Conditions") include summaries of, and are subject to, the detailed provisions of the Agency Agreement.
 Copies of the Agency Agreement and the Clearing Services Agreement are available for inspection during normal business hours at the specified office of the Agent.
 The specified office of the Agent is at Rue de Loxum 25, 1000 Brussels, Belgium (the "Specified Office").
 The Bondholders (as defined below) are bound by and deemed to have notice of all provisions of the Agency Agreement and the Clearing Services Agreement applicable to them.